TomWilhoit/scrawl_fe/README.md

 # Scrawl

 ### This is the front-end for the Scrawl app.
 A proximity based, anonymous chat server.
 A secondary layer of communication for the workplace, school, doctor's office, or anywhere in the world you would like to write on a proverbial "wall."
-We save no user info, track no data, and never will.
+We save no user info, track no location data, and never will.

 #### To use:
 https://expo.io/@tomwilhoit/scrawl

 #### Our back-end
-###### So you can see we don't save a thing.
+###### So you can see we don't save a thing(about you).
 https://github.com/PeregrineReed/scrawl_be

 ##### Screenshots: